Well-posedness for rough solutions of the 3D compressible Euler equations: Proof of Theorem

-At this stage, we have finished the proof of Theorem \ref{dingli3}. \end{proof} It remains for us to prove Proposition \ref{DDL2}.
+It remains for us to prove Proposition \ref{DDL2}.
 Our idea is to prove Proposition \ref{DDL2} via small solutions, and using scaling technique and Strichartz estimates to obtain the solutions satisfying \eqref{Duu0}-\eqref{Duu2}.
 We next turn to introduce Proposition \ref{DDL3}, which is about small solutions.